aarongrace/graceful_hawk_ripple/README.md

 - `RIPPLE_CONSTRUCTOR()` – allocates and initializes a new ripple with randomized attributes
 - `ADD_RIPPLE()` – probabilistically spawns a new ripple (3/8 chance per frame) and stores it in `RIPPLE_ARRAY`
-- `DRAW_RIPPLE()` – expands and draws one ripple on the canvas, increasing radius and decreasing life each cycle

-Dead ripples are automatically freed by the object manager once their life counter reaches zero.
+- `DRAW_RIPPLE()` – expands and draws one ripple on the canvas, increasing radius and decreasing life each cycle; dead ripples are freed once their life counter reaches zero

 ### 3. Object Management Layer